 You should also bring handouts on library funding issues and background materials.
-Including photos of library programs in action is always a good idea, as many people in the audience won't already know what the role of a modern library is.
-Putting together a powerpoint presentation can also be especially effective!
+Photos of library programs in action are always a good idea, as many people in the audience won't already know what the role of a modern library is.
+Putting together a PowerPoint presentation can also be especially effective!
 Visit www.flls.org/advocacy for talking points, data, and other advocacy tools to help you make your case.